vultisig/recipes/docs/metarules.md

 - **Direct Rules**: Apply for advanced protocol features, fine-grained control, or where ABI details matter.
 - **Constraints**: Use principle of least privilege; always review all allowed parameters and document constraints.
 - **Testing**: Validate with protocol ABIs/IDLs and ensure all value constraints are respected before allow.
-- **Magic Constants**: Use system-defined constants for seamless plugin integrations and parameter substitutions.
+- **Magic Constants**: Use system-defined constants for seamless app integrations and parameter substitutions.

 This markdown integrates both architectural policy logic and concrete constraint semantics, staying consistent with the system's design and codebase.